 - HDR: The ISAKMP header MUST be identical to the first IKE phase 2 initiator packet, as specified in [RFC2409] section 5.5, with this exception: the exchange type MUST be 243 (MM exchange type) for the first quick mode exchange under this main mode or 244 (QM exchange type) for any subsequent QM exchange.
 The Encrypted flag MUST be set. - The following payloads MUST be encapsulated in an encrypted Crypto payload.
-The Crypto payload MUST be constructed in the following way: - The seqNUM field MUST be set to the current value of the main mode security association database (MMSAD) sequence number for the current exchange type, as specified in section 3.1.4. - The Initialization\Vector and Encrypted payload fields MUST be computed as specified in [RFC4303] section 2.3. - The Padding field MUST be computed as specified in [RFC4303] section 2.4. - The Integrity Checksum Data field MUST be computed as specified in [RFC4303] section 2.8, and MUST cover the ISAKMP header to the beginning of the Integrity Checksum Data.
+The Crypto payload MUST be constructed in the following way: - The seqNUM field MUST be set to the current value of the main mode security association database (MMSAD) sequence number for the current exchange type, as specified in section 3.1.4.

+- The Initialization_Vector and Encrypted payload fields MUST be computed as specified in [RFC4303] section 2.3. - The Padding field MUST be computed as specified in [RFC4303] section 2.4. - The Integrity Checksum Data field MUST be computed as specified in [RFC4303] section 2.8, and MUST cover the ISAKMP header to the beginning of the Integrity Checksum Data.
 It MUST be computed using the HMAC of the hash algorithm that is negotiated in main mode.
 The default mechanism specified in [RFC4303] MUST be used to generate the pad contents. - H: The ISAKMP Hash payload that contains Auth1.
-Auth1 MUST be computed as defined in section 3.1.7.4. - IDi, IDr, SA, Ni(qm), KE: These payloads MUST be identical to the corresponding IKE payloads, as specified in [RFC2408]] sections 3.8, 3.4 and 3.13.
-The SA, IDi, and IDr payloads MUST be constructed by looking up the PAD Entry IDs (see [RFC4301]] section 4.4.3.1).
-The key exchange (KE) payload MUST be sent if quick mode perfect forward secrecy is required according to the policy stored in the SPD. - Notify(exchange\info): The EXCHANGE\INFO Notify payload MUST be included if the SPD indicates either that guaranteed encryption is active, or the sender uses negotiation discovery (based on SPD lookup).
+Auth1 MUST be computed as defined in section 3.1.7.4. - IDi, IDr, SA, Ni(qm), KE: These payloads MUST be identical to the corresponding IKE payloads, as specified in [RFC2408] sections 3.8, 3.4 and 3.13.
+The SA, IDi, and IDr payloads MUST be constructed by looking up the PAD Entry IDs (see [RFC4301] section 4.4.3.1).
+The key exchange (KE) payload MUST be sent if quick mode perfect forward secrecy is required according to the policy stored in the SPD. - Notify(exchange_info): The EXCHANGE_INFO Notify payload MUST be included if the SPD indicates either that guaranteed encryption is active, or the sender uses negotiation discovery (based on SPD lookup).
 A precondition for sending this notify is that the MM SA MUST have the PeerIsNegotiationDiscoveryCapable bit set in the MMSAD (see section 3.2.5.1).
-These two policy options MUST be implemented as specified in [MS-IKEE] section 3.7.4.
+These two policy options MUST be implemented as specified in [MS-IKEE] section 3.7.4. - SkWt: If the node indicates that it will dictate keys (that is, LocalEndWantsToDictateKey is set), then it can optionally construct the Key Dictation Weight payload using the per QM SA state KeyDictationWtLocal field to negotiate Key Dictation with the peer.